 Video might be the most nerve wracking thing of all but you know that saying, people buy from people, so show them who you are!

 People love to get to know the person behind the brand and Instagram stories are the perfect place for that.
-So don’t be scared to share snippets of your day with them.
+Don’t be scared to share snippets of your day with us.
 If you’re funny in real life, show us, but be authentic.

 One of my absolute favourites when it comes to talking to camera stories is Lauren Aston Designs, Lauren is naturally funny and by being real with her followers (and having amazing products) she has built up a huge, engaged audience who know all about the milk (if you know, you know.
 And if you don’t then go now and find out!)